School Fundraising Ideas: 21+ Ways to Make Money & Have Fun

 How do we attract local sponsors quickly for school fundraisers?

-Create 3–4 sponsor tiers with benefits like banners, programs, and social shout-outs.
-Add a 'matching hour' during online campaigns to boost momentum.
+Create 3 to 4 sponsor tiers with benefits like banners, programs, and social shout-outs.
+Add a matching hour during online campaigns to boost momentum.
+Approach local businesses related to families' interests.
+Offer free publicity in exchange for donated prizes or items.

 Share this answer